CiiDub/cursor_tricks/Readme.md

 ### Lines:

-- __Copy Line Down__, takes the selected lines duplicates them as new lines.
+- __Copy Line Down__, takes the selected lines duplicates them.
 The new lines, below the originals, will be selected.
 Sort of moving down the document.
 - __Copy Line Up__, duplicates the selected lines but leaves the selection put.

 These a two scripts are meant as to compliments BBedits __Edit > Lines > Move Line Down__ & __Edit > Lines > Move Line Up__.
 The two native commands have the default keyboard shortcuts of __⌃ ↓__ &  __⌃ ↑__.
 So I use and recommend the shortcuts  __⌃ ⌥ ↓__ &  __⌃ ⌥ ↑__ respectively.